rkeiii/aws-mfa-v2/README.md

 optional arguments:
-  -h, --help           show this help message and exit --duration DURATION  STS token duration in seconds to request
+  -h, --help           show this help message and exit --duration DURATION  STS token duration in seconds to request, defaults to
+                       12 hours
 ```

 # Basic example